IBMa/equal-access/accessibility-checker-engine/README-RULES.md

 ### Ruleset mapping

+Rules are mapped into different rulesets based on checkpoints.
+A rule may mapped to one or multiple rulesets.
 Ruleset mappings are defined in [src/v2/checker/accessibility/rulesets/index.ts](src/v2/checker/accessibility/rulesets/index.ts).
 Rules are added to an appropriate checkpoint section with a mapping such as:
 ```
 {
     id: "TRIGGER_ALL_BODY",